ntoll/ntoll.github.io/posts/why-computers-1.md

 This is the first of five short blog posts exploring _why computers work_.

-I'm going to present a friendly introductory overview for laypeople, from zero to Turing machines, automata and abstraction.
+I'm going to present a friendly introductory overview for laypeople, from zero to Turing machines, automata, abstraction and more.
 My aim is conciseness and clarity, so I've necessarily missed out, glossed over and simplified things.
 There are plenty of more advanced resources online should you wish to investigate this subject further.

-Most importantly, I hope to stimulate your thinking about computers by creating a context for exploring ideas.
+Most importantly, I hope to stimulate your thinking about computers by creating a place to explore ideas.

 I hope you enjoy these articles and, as always, I love getting constructive feedback [via email](/contact).